Molacounsel/yolo/README.md

 <img width="1299" height="574" alt="image" src="https://github.com/user-attachments/assets/0fffcf77-4b0d-4d7b-889f-2bb567223fcc" />
 <img width="1299" height="642" alt="image" src="https://github.com/user-attachments/assets/fb15d028-ce5c-4a84-9744-c823c3316545" />

-5. It is important to note, however, that while the backend persists, the same is not true for the frontend.
-This means that when someone adds a product to the cart, the added item will not be stored.
-The issue seems to result from improper integration between the UI and the database, which I'm still working tirelessly to debug.

  ## App Access
 The app is hosted on GKE and can be accessed on the browser via: